 On Windows VMs, depending on your Microsoft licensing model, you might have to reactivate the VM’s Windows license.
 This reactivation happens because the Windows operating system perceives the conversion as a hardware change.

 If you are working with a VM that does not have Citrix VM Tools installed, a Citrix VM Tools not installed message appears on the General tab in the General pane.
-For Windows VMs, you can click this text to switch to the VM console, load the Citrix VM Tools ISO, and launch the Citrix VM Tools installation wizard.

 Enable VNC On Linux machines